zonemaster/zonemaster/docs/public/using/backend/rpcapi-reference.md

 > In previous versions of Zonemaster-Backend a new batch could not be created by
 > the same [*username*][Username] if that *username* had created a batch that was
 > not yet finished.
-That restriction has been removed.
+That restriction has been removed in version 2023.2.

 Example request: